dstelow/htmlboilerplate/README.md

 # htmlboilerplate

-Stating point for new websites and simple pages.
+Starting point for new websites and simple pages.

-Originally based on parts of Html5Boilerplate and http://bettermotherfuckingwebsite.com/.
+Originally based on parts of https://github.com/h5bp/html5-boilerplate and http://bettermotherfuckingwebsite.com/.